 Brexit has confused the nation for the last few years and the different deals will cause different outcomes.

 If the UK leaves the European Union (EU) with a deal, it has been indicated that the rights of the EU citizens to work in the UK will be conserved until 2023.
-However, if the UK leaves the EU without a deal, there will be other implications in place.
+However, if the UK leaves the EU with a no deal Brexit, there will be other implications in place.

-We want to make it a little clearer and put together some information that is currently available if you work within Education.
+We want to make it a little clearer and put together some information that is currently available if you work within Education and what Brexit means to you.

 Teachers who are currently working in the UK can do so without any changes until the 31st of December 2020.
 From January 2021 there will be an EU Settlement – the teacher/member of staff will need to apply for the EU Settlement Scheme by the 31st of December.